 |Treating a patient while drunk||Nonmaleficence|

 Even hundreds of years ago, people understood that there is power and the potential for exploitation when educated professionals are trusted with the health, legal rights or the safety of the country.
 The clinician of today must have a strong grasp of the ethical responsibilities as individuals who are trusted with the health of others.
-Health care professionals have a special responsibility to the patients they treat because of their knowledge and the resultant dependency of the patient on that knowledge.
+Health care professionals have a special responsibility to the patients they treat because of their knowledge and the resultant dependency of the patient on that knowledge and subsequent actions.

 A code of ethics also is a set of commandments and, as such, has two principle functions.